alessandroferrari/StockCrawler/README.md

 The financial data extend to the past ten years.
 It provides quantitative financial price estimates, and their margin of safety compared to the current prices.
 Many stocks listed in indeces may not have data filled in Yahoo Finance or MorningStar portals, so the software just skip those.

+### Literature
+Many of the methods explained here are proposed in books such as:
+* *The Intelligent Investor* by Benjamin Graham
+* *Manuale dell'Investitore Consapevole* (Italian edition) by Gabriele Bellelli, Andrew Lawford, Maurizio Mazziero
+* *Strategie di investimento per il lungo termine* (Italian edition, *Strategies for long term investors*) W.J.
+Bernstein
+* *Seeking Wisdom - From Darwin to Munger* by Peter Bevelin.
+* *GET RICH SLOW - Step by step value investing with Python* Udemy Course by Russell Birkholtz.

 ### Price estimation based on Free Cash Flow
 Free Cash Flow is positive cash produced by the company, after all the bad things.
 Typically, it should be reinvested for dividends or shares buybacks, that lowers outstanding shares, thus increases EPS.
 Many school of thoughts for evaluating stocks, assert that future is too uncertain to be estimated, so price should be a result of the capability of the company to produce cash.